 The demon of fire.
 Originally sealed with the white magic spell Lux, he was accidentally freed by a human mage and immediately tried to bury Arbor in a volcanic eruption—when stopped by Arbaroc, he possessed him in revenge.

 The demon of gluttony.
 Years ago, he set out to destroy Urbeth's faith by causing a terrible plague, then charging exorbitant prices for medicine.
 It works, turning the city from a spiritual place to a City Noir.
+In the present timeframe, he had returned to cause more trouble in the form of the dollmaking Sorcerer.

 Breaking Speech: In the original timeline, he convinced the High Priests of Urbeth to abandon their faith and embrace greed instead.